joelchrono12/joelchrono12.ml/_posts/2021-08-03-some-podcasts-i-liked.md

 ## The Phenomenon

 This one is amazing, this audio drama tells the story of how almost all of humanity extinguished just by looking up, and how the try to find a way to stay alive.
 The mistery is strong on this one, each episode follows the events of different survivors that interconnect in a bigger story.
-I dont wanna spoil it, so all I can say is this. *Do not look outside, do not look at the sky, do not make noise*.
+I don't wanna spoil it, so all I can say is this. *Do not look outside, do not look at the sky, do not make noise*.

 [Website](https://www.phenomenonpod.com/) [RSS Link](https://phenomenonpod.libsyn.com/rss)

 ## The Magnus Archives

 I just started listening to this, it shares multiple fiction stories of horror and suspense.
-The ads dont interrupt at all, since they are located at the beginning or end of each episode, it seems to have some interconnection but each story can be enjoyed separately.
+The ads don't interrupt at all, since they are located at the beginning or end of each episode, it seems to have some interconnection but each story can be enjoyed separately.
 Sometimes the audio is a bit bad but that only adds to the experience of low quality recordings being archived, as the title implies.
-Another great thing about this podcast is that it is licenced under a Creative Commons license, which is actually really cool!
+Another great thing about this podcast is that it is licensed under a Creative Commons license, which is actually really cool!

 [Website](https://rustyquill.com/the-magnus-archives/) [RSS Link](https://rss.acast.com/themagnusarchives)

 # Gaming, tech and Linux

-If you are not a fan of being unable to sleep (Altough I actually listen to all of the above while in bed), you might enjoy these other lighter, more tech focused podcasts.
+If you are not a fan of being unable to sleep (Although I actually listen to all of the above while in bed), you might enjoy these other lighter, more tech focused podcasts.
 I listen to these across the day, while cleaning my room or doing the dishes and stuff like that.

 ## Retro Game Time Machine